incrementalcapitalist/typescript-amplifier/README.md

    - Installs NVM if not already installed.
    - Uses NVM to install the latest version of Node.js and npm.

-6. **Install Amplify CLI:**
-   - Installs the Amplify CLI globally using npm if not already installed.

-7. **Configure AWS CLI and Amplify CLI:**
+6. **Configure AWS CLI and Amplify CLI:**
    - Sets up AWS CLI with your credentials.
    - Configures Amplify CLI for use with your AWS account.

-8. **Initialize a New Amplify Gen 2 Project:**
+7. **Set up React TypeScript Project:**
-   - Creates a new directory for your project.
+   - Creates a new React app with TypeScript template.
+   - Installs necessary dependencies including AWS Amplify and Tailwind CSS.
+   - Configures Tailwind CSS.

+8. **Initialize Amplify in the React App:**
    - Initializes a new Amplify Gen 2 project with the provided App ID and branch name.
+   - Configures the React app to use Amplify.

 ## Verify Installation